novaksolutions/infusionsoft-sdk-for-wordpress/readme.txt

 Easily enter your Infusionsoft app name and API key.
 The full SDK will be available to any plugins that need it, or your own custom code.

 == Changelog ==

+= 1.0.2 =
+* Removed function call that didn't exist.

+= 1.0.1 =
+* Version increment to try to fix bug on WordPress.org

 = 1.0.0 =
 * First release on WordPress.org